 - The date your spouse passes away (if your spouse was your only dependant)

-Your employer will most often notify us of your death and, if you have family coverage at the time of your death, we will automatically begin the process of notifying your eligible dependants of this temporary benefit coverage.
+Your employer will most often notify us of your death.
+If you have family coverage at the time of your death, upon receipt of the death certificate, we will begin the process of notifying your eligible dependants of this temporary benefit coverage.
 If you’re not actively working when you pass away, your dependants must contact us for more information.